boxwise/boxtribute/docs/adr/adr_sync-async-back-end.md

 - (o) little team experience with development of async Python
 - (-) risk and expense of replacing web-framework (Flask) and ORM (peewee) with async counterparts

+### Details: Move to fully async BE

+The most straightforward way seems to [replace Flask by its async counterpart Quart](https://quart.palletsprojects.com/en/latest/how_to_guides/flask_migration.html).
+This includes:
+- async route definitions (no-brainer)
+- add await to `request.get_json()` and similar (no-brainer)
+- add await to testing client (simple since it's centrally defined)
+- switch CORS package: instead of flask-cors, [quart-cors](https://github.com/pgjones/quart-cors) (maintained but only ~20 stars on GitHub; flask-cors has 850 stars)
+- switch ORM integration: we use peewee's builtin `FlaskDB` utility to tie Flask and the ORM together.
+I couldn't find a similar utility for Quart and peewee-async.
+Implementing it ourselves is not too tedious I suppose (borrowing from [quart-db](https://github.com/pgjones/quart-db)) but I'd prefer to use a community-proven package

 ## Further reading

 * [peewee author's criticizing asyncio](https://charlesleifer.com/blog/asyncio/)